NHIF > NHIF Infusion Journal

 Michelle Simpson, PharmD, BCSCP, MWC | Editor-in-Chief, Infusion Journal

-Infusion Journal is interested in publishing original research that recognizes and documents the positive impact of infusion nurses on reducing or eliminating complications and improving patient outcomes and satisfaction.
+Infusion Journal is interested in publishing original research that recognizes and documents the positive impact of infusion pharmacists on improving patient outcomes and satisfaction.
+As the pipeline of specialty infusion medications grows, it represents numerous opportunities for research.
 We welcome submissions from authors on topics relevant to infusion therapy administered in the home, clinic, suite, or other outpatient setting.
-Infusion Journal maintains a list of suggestions for research in relevant areas of interest in home infusion and includes numerous ideas specific to infusion nursing.1

 If you have a patient case or idea for writing a case report or questions about submitting a manuscript to Infusion Journal, contact: infusionjournal@nhia.org.